edzmh96/new-fb-react-tutorial/README.md

 ### About the components
 - React elements are JS Objects, so they can be passed around:
+- Below we iterate through an array and store the rendered components in another array.
 ```javascript
     const moves = history.map((step, move) => {
       const desc = move ?